TakingItCasual/easymc/docs/getting_started.rst

 ---------------

 Please note that AWS refers to the servers they provide as "instances".
-AWS EC2 On-Demand instances (the cloud servers) can be turned on and off at will, and you will only be charged for the time they're turned on (see Costs_).
+AWS EC2 On-Demand instances (the cloud servers) can be started and stopped at will, and you will only be charged for the time they're running (see Costs_).

 Server IP Persistence
 ~~~~~~~~~~~~~~~~~~~~~

-By default, the script creates an instance which changes its IP address after every reboot, as this is the cheaper option (see Costs_).
+By default, the script creates an instance which gets a different IP each time it's started, as this is the cheaper option (see Costs_).
+To have an instance maintain a persistent IP, append :bash:`--elastic_ip` to the instance creation command.

-To handle this, the script contains functionality to automatically update the local Minecraft client's server list with the current IP(s) of AWS instance(s).
+To handle non-persistent IPs, the script contains functionality to automatically update the local Minecraft client's server list with the current IP(s) of EC2 instance(s).
 The server list will be updated whenever either of the two following script commands are run::

     ec2mc servers check